 Pelvic inflammatory disease is a clinical syndrome resulting from the ascending spread of microorganisms from the vagina and the endocervix to the endometrium, the fallopian tubes or to contiguous structures.
 The resulting infection may include endometritis, salpingitis, oophoritis, tubo-ovarian abscess, perihepatitis and pelvic peritonitis.
 Much is still unknown regarding the microbiology of PID.
-Neisseria gonorrhoeae and Chlamydia trachomatis are implicated in less than half of cases, but many other organisms including Haemophilus influenza, Gardenerella vaginalis, enteric Gram-negative rods, Streptococcus agalactiae, M. genitalium, M. hominis, and U. urealyticum have been associated with PID as well.
+Neisseria gonorrhoeae and Chlamydia trachomatis are implicated in less than half of cases, but many other organisms including Haemophilus influenza, Gardenerella vaginalis, enteric Gram-negative rods, anaerobes including B. fragilis, Streptococcus agalactiae, M. genitalium, M. hominis, and U. urealyticum have been associated with PID as well.
 Regardless of laboratory findings, PID should always be treated as a mixed, polymicrobial infection.

-Many women with PID have no symptoms, nonspecific symptoms (dysparenunia, abnormal vaginal bleeding, vaginal discharge) or just mild-to-moderate lower abdominal pain and tenderness; indeed, many women with late complications of PID (e.g., infertility or ectopic pregnancy) report no known history of PID.
+Many persons with PID have no symptoms, nonspecific symptoms (dysparenunia, abnormal vaginal bleeding, vaginal discharge) or just mild-to-moderate lower abdominal pain and tenderness; indeed, many persons with late complications of PID (e.g., infertility or ectopic pregnancy) report no known history of PID.
 Occasionally, acute infection becomes life threatening because of extensive peritonitis, which is usually caused by a rupture of a tubo-ovarian abscess.
 Other complications and medical consequences include chronic pelvic pain, and pelvic adhesions requiring subsequent surgery.

 Absolute diagnostic criteria for PID remain uncertain.
 The "gold standard" has been laparoscopic evidence of tubal inflammation.
 Routine use of laparoscopy to diagnose PID is impractical.
 Therefore, less reliable clinical criteria must be used.
 In the past PID has been described as "mild" or "severe".
-These are very poor descriptors since PID reflects the site(s) of infection, not the degree of symptomatology.
-As stated above, women with very mild symptoms may have extensive disease and resultant infertility.
-A patient who meets the criteria for PID may be treated as an outpatient if she appears to be clinically stable, is reliable and does not fall into one or more of the categories listed below.
+These are poor descriptors since PID reflects the site(s) of infection, not the degree of symptomatology.
+As stated above, persons with very mild symptoms may have extensive disease and resultant infertility.
+A patient who meets the criteria for PID may be treated as an outpatient if they appear to be clinically stable, are reliable and do not fall into one or more of the categories listed below.

 Although the clinical diagnosis of PID is imprecise, given the risk of significant reproductive sequelae, providers should maintain a low clinical threshold for diagnosis.
-PID should always be considered in women with cervical, uterine or adnexal tenderness.
+PID should always be considered in persons with cervical, uterine or adnexal tenderness.

 Patients may complain of focal or diffuse lower abdominal pain, fever, vaginal discharge, or pain with intercourse.
-Menstrual abnormalities are common.
+Menstrual abnormalities, including abnormal bleeding, are common.
 Nausea and vomiting may be present but are nonspecific.
 Right upper quadrant pain is rare, but important to elicit.
 It may indicate the presence of generalized peritonitis and perihepatitis (Fitz-Hugh-Curtis syndrome).

-- 2. Examination - a.
+- a.
 Check temperature in patients suspected of having PID. - b.
-Complete pelvic exam should be performed to assess for vaginal or cervical discharge, and cervical, uterine or adnexal tenderness. - c.
-Abdominal exam to assess for peritoneal signs (rebound, guarding) or focal tenderness. - 3.
-Laboratory - a.
-Perform pregnancy test in all patients with suspected PID. - b.
-Wet prep of vaginal secretions to assess for bacterial vaginosis: - 1.
-Evaluate KOH whiff test - 2.
-Evaluate for clue cells - 3.
-Quantify WBC/HPF - 4.
-Check vaginal pH. - c.
-Gram stain of cervical discharge to look for white blood cells and gonococci. - d.
-Vaginal or cervical swab for GC and CT NAAT. - e.
-Vaginal swab for trichomoniasis NAAT (if available) - f.
-Test for syphilis and HIV - g.
-Urine dipstick and urine microscopy if patient reports dysuria, frequency or urgency, or has suprapubic tenderness on exam - 4.
-Diagnostic Criteria
+Complete pelvic exam should be performed to assess for vaginal or cervical discharge, and cervical, uterine or adnexal tenderness or masses. - c.
+Abdominal exam to assess for peritoneal signs (rebound, guarding) or focal tenderness.

+- a.
+Perform pregnancy test in all patients with suspected PID

+- b.
+Wet prep of vaginal secretions to assess for bacterial vaginosis:

+- 1. Evaluate KOH whiff test

+- 2. Evaluate for clue cells

+- 3. Quantify WBC/HPF

+- 4. Check vaginal pH

+- c.
+Gram stain of cervical discharge to look for white blood cells and gonococci

+- d.
+Vaginal swab for GC and CT NAAT

+- e.
+Vaginal swab for trichomoniasis NAAT

+- f.
+Vaginal swab or urine for M. gen NAAT

+- g.
+Test for syphilis and HIV

+- h.
+Urine dipstick and urine microscopy if patient reports dysuria, frequency or urgency, or has suprapubic tenderness on exam

-Empiric treatment of PID should be initiated in sexually active young women and other women at risk for STDs if the following minimum criteria are present:
+Empiric treatment of PID should be initiated in sexually active persons at risk for STIs, especially young, sexually active persons assigned female sex at birth, if the following minimum criteria are present: